Opinion | The war in Ukraine is proving that Russia is no longer a superpower

 This brings up yet another weakness.
 Lacking precision-guided munitions, Russia must rely on relatively low-flying bombers and ground-based artillery for its assaults against Ukrainian cities.
 Inevitably, that means more targets for the Ukrainian resistance, which will produce more corpses of Russian soldiers and pilots — and more grief in the motherland.

 No wonder Putin is reportedly pleading for help from China’s Xi Jinping.
-If he had sufficient strength in his own war machine we would have seen it by now, for even the misguided Moscow dictator understands he is in the fight of his life.
+If he had sufficient strength in his own war machine, we would have seen it by now, for even the misguided Moscow dictator understands he is in the fight of his life.
 There are fears that Putin, in desperation, will turn to chemical weapons — the dumbest bombs of all.

 And this is as strong as Russia’s going to get.
 Putin built this force when the world was a relatively friendly place — and the result has proved to be as hollow as a piñata.
 He has no hope of filling the yawning gaps in his forces while unprecedented economic sanctions choke off his access to money and technology.